-War Child Canada's management favours open lines of communication, sensitivity and an atmosphere of support in relation to child safeguarding.
-A Child Safeguarding Committee at War Child Canada headquarters will act as War Child Canada's Child Safeguarding Representatives.
-Each staff member will receive training in organizational child safeguarding and are responsible for oversight of implementation, monitoring and review of War Child Canada's Child Safeguarding Policy as well as advice, guidance and support for all personnel.
-Each country program will have a designated Child Safeguarding Focal Point.
+War Child Canada's management favours open lines of communication, sensitivity, and an atmosphere of support in relation to child safeguarding.
+A Child Safeguarding Focal Point at War Child Canada headquarters will act as War Child Canada's safeguarding lead, working in conjunction with the Senior Management Team (HQ) and Executive as required.
+Each country office will have a designated Child Safeguarding Focal Point.
 This person should not be the Country Director or lead of the country program.
 (See Appendix 2: Roles and Responsibilities.)

-4. Policy Statements
+Policy Statements

-War Child Canada acknowledges its responsibility to ensure the prevention of, response to, and protection from threats of violence and abuse to children involved in War Child Canada programs, and the need for setting standards for the protection of children and young people involved in War Child Canada's operations and programs.
+War Child Canada acknowledges its responsibility to ensure the prevention of, response to, and protection from threats of violence and abuse to children and young people involved in War Child Canada programs and the need for setting standards for the protection of children and young people involved in War Child Canada's operations and programs.